-- This is basically what Galuf does in Final Fantasy V. As he keeps fighting Exdeath while already in KO status, the character sprite looks older and older until finally actual death results that a Phoenix Down can't cure.
+- This is basically what Galuf does in Final Fantasy V. As he keeps fighting Exdeath while already in KO status, he winds up with an actual death results that a Phoenix Down can't cure.

 - Time Hollow: Too much use of the Hollow Pen causes a person to age beyond his chronological age.

 - Magic And Mayhem: Using magic in the Arcane Realms causes your body to age.
 This doesn't affect game mechanics, but it does drive the storyline; the Overlord is trying to recover various artefacts with which to reverse the process before his body wears out.

 - In Castlevania, use of the unsealed Vampire Killer by someone who is not a direct descendant of the Belmont clan will shorten their life.
 In the case of John Morris, this resulted in his wounds from his battle with Dracula not healing, culminating with his premature death.
 This trope is the entire reason his teaches his son Jonathan how to fight without the use of the Vampire Killer and refuses to tell him the means of how to unlock the whip's true power—the Lecarde family.
 (Jonathan is resentful of this at first, but comes to respect his old man's choice by the time of The Reveal).
 This is Gameplay and Story Segregation in Portrait of Ruin, since the effects of such are well beyond the game's timespan.